Cost of Living

 Beyond housing and transportation, everyday expenses play a significant role in your overall budget.
 While both Toronto and Edmonton offer a high quality of life, the costs of groceries, utilities, and entertainment can vary.

 Take groceries, for instance.
-According to Numbeo, a liter of milk might cost you $4.50 in Toronto, compared to $4.00 in Edmonton.
+According to Numbeo, a litre of milk might cost you $4.50 in Toronto, compared to $4.00 in Edmonton.
 Similarly, a loaf of bread could be $3.00 in Toronto and $2.50 in Edmonton.
 These small differences can add up over time, especially for larger families.
 However, both cities have diverse grocery options, from large chains to local markets, allowing you to find deals and shop according to your budget.

 When it comes to utilities, be prepared for seasonal variations.
 Edmonton’s frigid winters can mean higher heating bills, while Toronto summers might lead to increased electricity usage for air conditioning.
 On average, expect to pay around $200-$300 per month for utilities in Toronto and $150-$250 in Edmonton.